SLAMPAI/game_reasoning_arena/docs/project_structure.rst

 Project Structure
 =================

-The Board Game Arena codebase is organized as follows:
+The Game Reasoning Arena codebase is organized as follows:

 Directory Layout
 ----------------